Home icon About

 Trustworthiness Assurance

 The Society 5.0 challenges must be thoroughly considered from the perspective of the five components of trustworthiness: safety, security, privacy, reliability and resilience.
-For this purpose, we have envisioned an assurance framework that proposes an objective methodology to provide guarantees for all the five trustworthiness components.
+Examples of related activities include:

 Trustworthiness assurance for Society 5.0